peredo98/AMSS-Backend/README.md

 FaceDB *db = new FaceDB();
 ```

-Also, it needed to download all the .cpp in the `sources` folder and the .h files in the `headers`folder and leave the in the same directory to the project work as it should.
+Also, it needed to download all the .cpp in the `sources` folder and the .h files in the `headers`folder and leave the in the same directory to the projects work as it should.

+### Fill the database

+To fill your local database you need to do the following steps:

+1. Download the Vectors.txt from <https://drive.google.com/file/d/1PvNtaSKuFYAo1ZC5dKNNMdLr9eAO0UcT/view> and put it in the `testFoulder` folder.

+2. Compile and run the `fullDB.cpp` file.
+It will take a few minutes, don't worry.

+Now, you should have stored 100,000 people with name, lastname, age, id, gender, a descriptor vector and its image.

+This must to be done **ONLY ONCE**, so you can forget about this once you're done.

 # Compilation